Alphabet85/WPFVideoPlayer/README.md

 # WPFVideoPlayer
-A video player created in WPF using MVVM techniques.
+A video player created in WPF.